ChartVerse: Scaling Chart Reasoning via Reliable Programmatic Synthesis from Scratch: Methodology

 \paragraph{Iterative Self-Enhancement Loop.} Despite its quality, $\mathcal{C}_{cold}$ is typically scarce, and the coder trained on it exhibited limited structural complexity, making large-scale high-difficulty synthesis non-trivial.
 To address this, we introduce a self-enhancement mechanism that iteratively expands data and strengthens the coder capability.

 Specifically, we first employ the cold-start coder to perform large-scale sampling at a temperature of 1.0, generating a raw candidate pool $\mathcal{C}_{raw}$ of 2M code samples.
 To ensure quality and diversity, We discard codes that trigger execution errors, then render the charts and filter out low-complexity samples using RPE.
 To ensure diversity, we exclude charts that exhibit high visual similarity to $\mathcal{I}_{hard}$ based on image embeddings from CLIP.
-We apply an RPE threshold $\geq 0.4$ and a similarity limit $\leq 0.65$ to retain only complex, non-redundant samples: where $\mathcal{R}(C)$ denotes the rendered image, and $\mathrm{Sim}(x,\mathcal{I}_{hard})=\max_{x'\in\mathcal{I}_{hard}}\cos(e(x),e(x'))$ calculates the maximum cosine similarity between the CLIP embedding $e(x)$ of a candidate and $\mathcal{I}_{hard}$.
+We apply an RPE threshold $\geq 0.4$ and a similarity limit $\leq 0.65$ to retain only complex, non-redundant samples: